pivotal-sg/machine-config/manual-config/README.md

 1. Select `Create a Volume from Master`.
 2. Name the image with the following format: `<OSX_NAME>_<OSX_VERSION>_<DATE_CREATED>_<PRISTINE|WITH_DEV_TOOLS>`
 3. Leave other options unchanged.
 Click on play and wait for imaging to finish
-4. Verify that the image was created by connecting to NAS and navigating to `afp://NAS._afpovertcp._tcp.local/Neo/DeployStudioRepository/Masters/HFS`
+4. Verify that the image was created by connecting to NAS and navigating to `afp://NAS._afpovertcp._tcp.local/Neo/DeployStudioRepository/Masters/HFS`.
+If the machine you imaged had a recovery parition, you should see the recovery image associated with the machine here as well.